sf-playground/inc/README.md

 * [Aaron Patterson + ManageIQ and Ruby, Rails (personal effort)](http://community.redhat.com/blog/2014/09/tenderlove-joins-manageiq/)
 * [Ryan Dahl + Joyent and Node.js (opens a YouTube video) (personal effort)](http://www.youtube.com/watch?v=SAc0vQCC6UQ&t=29m20s)

-## Start a project while currently employed
+## Do it as a side project

-*Many open source projects started as employee side projects.
-The project might eventually outgrow the company, but starting it as a side project can be a great way to incubate the idea.*
+Many libre projects started as employee side projects.
+Starting it as a side project can be a great way to incubate the idea.

-*If you pursue this path, make sure you understand your company's policy on open source work.
-Some companies encourage employees to contribute to open source during working hours.
-Some might treat your open source work as a company project.
-Don't assume anything; ask someone at your company before starting.*
+If you pursue this path, make sure you understand your company's policy on libre culture.
+Some companies encourage employees to contribute to libre culture during working hours.
+Some might treat your libre work as a company project.
+Some might have policies prohibiting such activity.
+Don't assume anything; ask someone at your company before starting.

 #### Pros